-In a small, secluded town that thrives on gossip and superstition, Dottie offers plenty of both when the scandal breaks about the missing girl, the ghost, and the affair that started it all.
-After a series of tragic miscarriages and an accident that left her husband unresponsive, Dottie, a lonely, forty-five-year-old, finds solace in the company of a mysterious neighbor girl.
-The young Magdalena, a self-proclaimed “sensitive,” comes to conjure Dottie’s dead boyfriend even though it is against the town’s rules to interact with ghosts.
-Dottie eventually becomes less intrigued with her supernatural abilities than with having a real child in her childless home.
+Sam’s Town is a small, secluded town that thrives on gossip and superstition.
+Dottie offers plenty of both when the scandal breaks about the missing girl, the ghost, and the affair that started it all.
+After four tragic miscarriages and an accident that left her husband unresponsive, Dottie, a lonely, thirty-five-year-old outcast finds solace in the mysterious neighbor girl’s company.
+The young Magdalena is a self-proclaimed “sensitive.”
+She comes to conjure Dottie’s dead boyfriend even though it is against the town’s rules to interact with ghosts.
+Dottie eventually becomes less intrigued with Magdalena's supernatural abilities than with having a real child in her childless home.
 In a blur between fantasy and reality, Dottie tries to heal her long broken heart by pretending the fifteen-year-old is her daughter.
-Make-believe motherhood miraculously gives her new life until she finds that Magdalena is the wrong kind of girl to play with.
+Make-believe motherhood miraculously gives Dottie new life until she discovers Magdalena’s secret motive that will ultimately tear them apart.

 A mail lady who walks through town followed by a murder of crows, a curious centenarian who proves to know more about Dottie’s story than even Dottie herself, an ex-mobster who is now in the witness protection program, and twin sisters who run a haunted inn all play into the peculiar tale of how Dottie finds her truth deep in her imagination.